cypress-io/cypress-documentation/source/faq/questions/using-cypress-faq.md

 You can `require` or `import` them as you're accustomed to.
 We preprocess your spec files with `babel` and `browserify`.

-Cypress does not have direct access to Node or your file system.
-We recommend utilizing one of the following to execute code outside of the browser:
+We recommend utilizing one of the following to execute code outside of the browser.
+Furthermore, you can use your own Node version during code excecution by setting the {% url "`nodeVersion`" configuration#Node-version %} in your configuration.

 - {% url `cy.task()` task %} to run code in Node via the {% url "`pluginsFile`" configuration#Folders-Files %}
 - {% url `cy.exec()` exec %} to execute a shell command